Answered By: Mary Ann Cullen Last Updated: Dec 05, 2018 Views: 86

 First of all, it's always best to go to the original source for your citation information, so of course you're going to promise to get all your citation information next time so you won't be in this predicament again, right?
 But this is an emergency, so what can you do?

-If these basic strategies don't work, you can try to locate the journal by going to Journals A-Z.
+If these basic strategies don't work, you can try to locate the journal by going to the Journal Search, then follow the links to get to the database containing that journal and search for the article there.

 Once you locate the same article, you can use the citation information within the database to create your citation.
 Many databases also contain a citation formatting tool -- Again, remember that computer-formatted citations often contain errors.